By AJ Huynh

 How to Help a Child With ADHD Focus in School

 Helping a child with ADHD succeed in school often involves combining practical strategies, supportive routines, and helpful tools.
+The goal is not to make the child focus perfectly all day.
+The goal is to create enough structure and support that focus becomes easier to access.

 Parents and teachers can support focus by implementing structured systems and encouraging healthy learning habits.